jodriscoll/gulp-workshop/README.md

 # gulp-workshop
-Gulp workshop using ECMA6 and Node.js
+Workshop using ECMA6 and Node.js to create a self contained build environment solely running through Gulps.js.

 Installation
 ------------
 1. Fork the repository https://github.com/jodriscoll/gulp-workshop

 2. `cd` into a `sandbox/` directory, clone the forked repository, then configure a few parameters
 ```bash
 composer self-update
 $ sandbox